• Skip to primary navigation

 How do I make spicy sesame sauce?

-By adding 2 - 3 tsp of Chili oil will increase the spice level of this dish.
+By adding 2 - 3 teaspoon of Chili oil will increase the spice level of this dish.
 If you don't have Chili Oil you can make it at home by checking out my recipe here.
 Or feel free to add red pepper flakes, chili garlic sauce, sweet chili sauce to make it a spicy food.

 How can I make these sesame noodles gluten free?